Here’s the cheapest gas in Brenham Saturday - NewsBreak

 Here’s the cheapest gas in Brenham Saturday

-Murphy USA at 2615 Sh-36 S was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.66 per gallon Wednesday.
-By comparison, the most expensive gallon was at Exxon at 4175 Sh-36 N, where a gallon of regular was selling for $3.09.
+According to a survey by GasBuddy, Fuel Depot at 903 S Market St was the cheapest station in the area, with regular listed at $2.67 per gallon at the pumps Wednesday.
+That was compared to Chevron at 306 Us-290 W, where a gallon of regular was selling for $3.05.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 04:50 PM, Tuesday, the average price was $2.85 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 04:50 PM, Tuesday, the average price of a gallon of regular in the area $2.83.

 |Regular